upsidedownsweetfood/tghelperbot/README.md

 ## Migrations

-I didn't plan for the bot to have automatically generated migrations, if you make any change to the db structure, you will have to make and run a SQL script.
+I didn't plan for the bot to have automatically generated migrations, if you make any change to the db structure, you will have to make and run a SQL script yourselg.

 ### Naming a new SQL script